hintzeto/hintzeto/README.md

 ### Who Am I?

-I am an data science undergraduate at Brigham Young University - Idaho expecting to graduate in Dec 2024.
-My undergraduate work has involved various machine learning projects (Polars, PySpark, SKLearn, TensorFlow), statistics (linear and logistic regression), and analytics (R, Python, SQL, PowerBI).
-I enjoy practical applications of optimization and automation processes.
+I am currently a Business Data Analyst at [HeartLand LLC](https://heartlandcompany.com/).I studied Data Science as an undergraduate and graduated with my B.S. in Data Science in December of 2024.
+During my educational and professional work, I have complemeted many projects using a variety of data science tools.
+From data wrangling and machine learning in Python (Polars, PySpark, SKLearn, TensorFlow), to statistical work (R, linear and logistic regression), and even business intelligence and analytics tools (SQL, PowerBI).
+I strive for practical applications of optimization and automation processes.

 ### Current Projects

-* Research and development of an AI Peer Mentoring Bot intended to assess students' understanding levels, and provide teachers and mentors with a learning gap report.
-* Metadata cluster analysis for bibliographic records in the Family History Library at Family Search.
-Find more information [here](https://github.com/Family-Search-Public-Resources)
-* Machine learning model to predict convenience store stocking needs in preparation for specific events (natural disasters, holidays, etc)
+* An automated data pipeline that dynamically searches for store locations in the US (Azure Maps API) and processes data into a database so it can be used for strategic sales growth.
+* An AI art image generator that will dynamically generate images, combine the images into a .mp4 with music a text, and then automatically post to social media platforms.

 ### Experience

-I am currently a business intelligence intern at [HeartLand LLC](https://heartlandcompany.com/).
-My work there includes the following:
+My work at HeartLand has included the following:

 *	Developed 2 end to end automated data pipelines using Python, SQL, Azure Automation, Power Automate, and Power BI to process and visualize over 1 million rows of data across 2 departments.
 *	Create exception reporting processes using SQL and Power Automate that reduced data inaccuracies by over 90% in 6 months.